 - Plans funded through a trust or other means

-The report, called Form 5500, requests information on a company’s employee benefit plans to ensure that they remain compliant with government regulations.
-Employers that are required to submit this annual return for the 2021 plan year must do so electronically (either with EFAST2-approved software or through IFILE) by July 31, 2022.
+The report, called Form 5500, requests information on a company’s employee benefit plans to ensure they remain compliant with government regulations.
+You must submit this annual return for the 2022 plan electronically (either with EFAST2-approved software or through IFILE) by July 31.

 For more information on the form and its filing instructions, visit the official DOL webpage.

-Each company has its own set of benefits notices and federal regulations to keep track of.
-Now’s a good time to review your benefits notice requirements and issue any documents as needed, so you’re not caught off guard by (and penalized for) any essential deadlines.
+Every business has its own benefits notices and federal regulations to keep track of.
+To ensure you’re on top of yours, take the time to review your benefits notice requirements and issue any documents necessary.